 A day in the life of a monk

 Saint Benedict wrote that a monk should prefer nothing to the work of God - the Divine Office or Liturgy of the Hours.
-The monastic day is therefore built around set times of prayer and begins at 5.40 a.m. when the rising bell is sounded and the monks then gather in the Abbey church for the first prayers of the day, Matins, at 6.00 a.m.
+The monastic day is therefore built around set times of prayer, although there are also periods of work and recreation as well as mealtimes.
+The day begins at 5.40 a.m. when the rising bell sounds and the monks then gather in the Abbey church for the first prayers of the day, Matins, at 6.00 a.m.
 This is followed by a period of quiet prayer before Lauds (Morning Prayer) at 7.30 a.m. and then breakfast.
-The third set of prayers, Little Hour, are said at 8.45 a.m.

-The rest of the morning is dedicated to work, with Conventual Mass celebrated in the Abbey church at 12.35 p.m.
-(9.00 a.m. outside the school term).
-After lunch the afternoon is devoted to Manual Labour.
+The rest of the morning is dedicated to work, apart from a short coffee break.
+Conventual Mass is celebrated in the Abbey church at 12.45 a.m.
+Lunch follows with Midday Prayer taking place at 2.15pm.
+The rest of the afternoon is devoted to Manual Labour or other work.
 A period of work and spiritual reading follows in the early evening before the celebration of Vespers at 6.00 p.m.
 This is followed by half-an-hour of lectio divina, with supper at 7.00 p.m.
 Compline, or Night Prayer, is at 8.15 p.m.
 After Night Prayer the Summum Silentium, the Great Silence, begins and is observed throughout the monastery until Morning Prayer.

 This is sometimes called ‘Vigils’ and some communities get up in the middle of the night to pray it, while all around them sleep.
 As well as psalms it includes a couple of substantial readings, one from Scripture, another from the early Church Fathers.
 It lasts about 40 minutes.
 This gives us fuel for the private prayer that follows.